Dr. Marc Lamont Hill is one of the leading intellectual voices in the country.

-He is currently the host of BET News and VH1 Live, as well as a political contributor for CNN.
+He is currently the host of BET News, The Grio, Al Jazeera UpFront, and the Coffee & Books podcast.
 An award-winning journalist, Dr. Hill has received numerous prestigious awards from the National Association of Black Journalists, GLAAD, and the International Academy of Digital Arts and Sciences.

 Ebony Magazine has named him one of America’s 100 most influential Black leaders.

-Dr. Hill is the author or co-author of four books: the award-winning Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy and the Politics of Identity; The Classroom and the Cell: Conversations on Black life in America; Nobody: Casualties of America’s War on The Vulnerable from Ferguson to Flint and Beyond; and Gentrifier (January 2017).
-He has also published two edited books: Media, Learning, and Sites of Possibility; and Schooling Hip-Hop: New Directions in Hip-Hop Based Education.
+Dr. Hill is the author or co-author of eight books, including the award-winning Beats, Rhymes, and Classroom Life; Nobody: Casualties of America’s War on The Vulnerable from Ferguson to Flint and Beyond; We Still Here: Pandemic, Policing, Protest, and Possibility; Except For Palestine: The Limits of Progressive Politics; and Schooling Against The Prison.

-Trained as an anthropologist of education, Dr. Hill holds a Ph.D. (with distinction) from the University of Pennsylvania.
-His research focuses on the intersections between culture, politics, and education.
+Dr. Hill holds a Ph.D. (with distinction) from the University of Pennsylvania.
+His current research and writing explore the relationships between race, culture, politics, and education in the United States and the Middle East.